sysbird/birdfield/readme.txt

 == Changelog ==
 v1.12
+* fix bug when the header slider set one image.
-* fix bug Header Slider on javascript.
+* fix bug the back-top button hides on the main content.
 * animate small menu for mobile.
 * remove languages files. and theme translation migrated to GlotPress.